back to the MAIN INDEX

 I mean, Your Majesty, are we playing games?

-Therefore, you can tell your husband
+Therefore, please tell your husband

 That, if he wants me to go, we must find an agreement,